 Because pre-shared keys are used as the authentication method in the IKE policy, a key must be configured on each router that points to the other VPN endpoint.
 These keys must match for authentication to be successful.
-The global configuration mode crypto isakmp key key-string address ip-address command is used to enter a pre-shared key.
-Use the IP address of the remote peer.
-The IP address is the remote interface that the peer would use to route traffic to the local router.
+The crypto isakmp key key-string address ip-address global configuration command is used to enter a pre-shared key and identify the IP address of the remote VPN peer.